 Miles without Stiles

 The Forum have been following progress on the identification of accessible routes in the National Park and in September contributed to the development of route selection criteria.
 The Authority’s work on accessibility was reported at the end of 2017 in its annual report.

 Derbyshire’s Rights of Way Improvement Plan

-The County Council has provided the LAF with regular updates on progress in delivering Derbyshire’s Rights of Way Improvement Plan (RoWIP) and work towards its ten year review in 2017.
-During 2016 there has been continued emphasis on cycling through the continued expansion of the multi-user Greenway network; Pedal Peak II and the Pennine Bridleway National Trail.
-Other key issues have focused on the role of volunteers; proposed budget cuts and the review of the Rights of Way Service which the County Council provides.
+The County Council provided the LAF with regular updates on delivering Derbyshire’s Rights of Way Improvement Plan (RoWIP) with the Peak District and Derby and Derbyshire LAFs working together to progress its ten year review.
+During 2017 there has been continued emphasis on cycling through the continued expansion of the multi-user Greenway network; Pedal Peak II and the Pennine Bridleway National Trail.
+Workshops have also been held on unrecorded ways.

 The Forum has responded to the following consultations:

 - Derbyshire Cycling Plan – Key Cycle Network consultation

 - National Park Management Plan

 The LAF has been represented by members at:

 - National Park Management Plan (NPMP) monitoring and review